How to Create Peace: Personal and Communal

 From Revolutions to Reckonings

-Today, we face the aftermath of recent revolutions:
+Today, we face the consequences of recent revolutions:

-These changes illustrate the evolving landscape of our society and the challenges we must navigate in the wake of past revolutions.
+These examples highlight the evolving landscape of our society and the challenges we face as we navigate the aftermath of past revolutions.

 My Own Slow Pace